megacamelus/camel-upstream-info/camel-documentation/camel-salesforce.md

                                         // for the salesforce component
         .to("salesforce:createSObject");

-# Generating SOQL query strings
+## Generating SOQL query strings

 `org.apache.camel.component.salesforce.api.utils.QueryHelper` contains
 helper methods to generate SOQL queries.
-For instance to fetch all custom fields from *Account* SObject you can simply generate the SOQL SELECT by invoking:
+For instance, to fetch all custom fields from *Account* SObject, you can generate the SOQL SELECT by invoking:

     String allCustomFieldsQuery = QueryHelper.queryToFetchFilteredFieldsOf(new Account(), SObjectField::isCustom);

-# Camel Salesforce Maven Plugin
+## Camel Salesforce Maven Plugin

 The Maven plugin generates Java DTOs to represent salesforce objects.